The best welding boots are heat-resistant, electric-hazard, steel-toed leather boots., like the Timberland Pro

 3. Skechers Industrial boot

 These boots are perfect if you are searching for Budget-friendly but quality boots for your welding hobby.
-I haven’t tried them, but they have amazing reviews, so I am sure you will like them.
+I found them to be comfortable and they have amazing reviews, so I am sure you will like them.

 100% leather construction will make sure they’ll stand up to whatever you throw at them, and the memory foam insole will mold to your foot for the ultimate comfort.
 Make sure you buy STLFLX laves protection, otherwise you will change them frequently.